 It’s a popular sentiment that Wall Street is essentially a casino that does not favor the individual investor.
 However, the data shows us that’s just not true.

-“Too often I have heard that you might as well go to Las Vegas as invest in Wall Street,” said Robert R. Johnson, president and CEO of The American College of Financial Services.
+“Too often I have heard that you might as well go to Las Vegas as invest in Wall Street,” said Robert R. Johnson, professor of finance at Creighton University.
 “Truth be told, the stock market is a positive-sum game.
 That is, on average, the market advances and has done so for many years.
 The market goes up about two-thirds of the time and falls about one-third of the time when measured annually.”